dhanton/quantum-chess/docs/index.md

 # Introduction

-The implementation of Quantum Chess presented here is based on this [pre-print](https://arxiv.org/abs/1906.05836) by Christopher Cantwell.
-In his article, Cantwell creates a theoretical framework that describes a family of circuits and logic that can be used to design a quantum version of chess.
+This blogpost presents a quantum version of chess, based on this [pre-print](https://arxiv.org/abs/1906.05836) by Christopher Cantwell.
+In his article, Cantwell creates a theoretical framework that describes a family of circuits and logic that can be used to design and implement quantum chess.
 The paper goes into a lot of detail, and you should definitely check it out if you want to gain deeper insight into this project.

 Basically, there is a qubit for each square of the board.
 Each of these qubits represents the state of their corresponding square: ground state if the square is empty and excited if it's not.
 Each square also has associated with it a data structure that holds classical information, such as the type and color of the piece.
 When you move a piece you're effectively performing a swap gate between their qubits while also changing their classical data.